BrunaCavalcanti12/BrunaCavalcanti/manual-report/report.md

 #### Use Case
 Verification of the quantity of Leads for Import

-Prerequisite:
+Requirement:
 Have the .CSV file with at least 1 record.

 #### Flows
-- In the Base of Leads click on Import Leads
+- In the Leads' Base Page click on Import Leads
 	- When you select the Import CSV option, the system displays a screen to select the desired .CSV file
-		- The system should display the name of the .csv file that was selected and the number of leads this file has
+		- The system should display the name of the .CSV file that was selected and the number of leads this file has
-	- When selecting the option Learn how to make a CSV, the system should 		display a help screen.
+	- When selecting the option "Learn how to make a CSV", the system should display a help screen.
 	- When selecting the option or downloading an example, the system should download a sample .CSV file

 #### Use Case
 Import Leads

-Prerequisite:
+Requirement:
 Have the .CSV file with at least 1 record.

 #### Flows
-- In the Base of Leads click on Import Leads
+- In the Leads' Base Page click the button Import Leads
-- When you select the Import CSV option, the system displays a screen to select the desired .CSV file
+- When you select the "Import CSV" option, the system displays a screen to select the desired .CSV file
-- Mark options for import
+- Check options for import
 - Select what you want to import from
-	- If you do not check all the options and if you do not select for which to realize the import the button Confirm will be disabled
+	- If you do not check all options and select a option in the combobox the button Confirm will be disabled
 	- If you click Cancel, system returns to the Leads Base screen
-- When you select Confirmation, the system displays the confirmation screen for the fields in the .CSV and RD Station file list
+- When you click the Confirmation button, the system should displays the confirmation page with the fields in the .CSV and RD Station file list
 	- If you do not merge the fields correctly, when you click Save and Next, the system should display a message stating: "One or more columns of the import were not combined.
-Please ignore or select the fields manually to continue. "
+Please ignore or select the fields manually to continue."
 	- If all fields are ignored, when you click Save and Next, the system should display a message stating "Your list must contain the email field to be imported."
-	- If the user clicks Save and Continue later, the system should go to the Base of Leads screen and display the imported file with the Status Save
+	- If the user clicks Save and Continue later, the system should go to the Leads Base page and show the imported file with the Status Saved
-	- If the user clicks Cancel, system should go to the Base of Leads screen and present the file the same way it was before.
+	- If the user clicks the Cancel button, the system should go to the Leads Base page and show the file the same way it was before.
-- When you combine the fields correctly and click Save and Next, the system will go to the Import Leads screen
+- When you combine the fields correctly and click Save and Next, the system should go to the Import Leads page
-- On the Leads Import screen, the user should mark whether to register the conversion only for the new Leads or for all leads in the file
+- On the Leads Import page, the user should mark whether to register the conversion only for the new Leads or for all leads in the file
-	- If the user chooses to perform the conversion for all leads in the file, the Conversion Date and event name fields will be displayed to be filled
+	- If the user chooses to perform the conversion for all leads in the file, the system should show the Conversion Date and event name fields
-	- If the user chooses not to convert to existing Leads, no field appears
+	- If the user chooses not to convert to existing Leads, no fields should appear
-	- If the user clicks Save and Continue later, the system should go to the Base of Leads screen and display the imported file with the Status Save
+	- If the user clicks Save and Continue later, the system should go to the Leads Base page and show the imported file with the Status Saved
-	- If the user clicks Cancel, system should go to the Base of Leads screen and present the file the same way it was before.
+	- If the user clicks the Cancel button, the system should go to the Leads Base page and show the file the same way it was before.
 - The user selects one of the options and clicks Import
-- The system should go to the Base of Leads screen and display the imported file with the Import Status
+- The system should go to the Leads Base page and show the imported file with the status "imported"
 - On the Leads tab all records in the .CSV file must be registered.

 ## Attention points